clokep/relapse/docs/usage/configuration/config_documentation.md

     * for [postgres](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-PARAMKEYWORDS)
     * for [the connection pool](https://docs.twistedmatrix.com/en/stable/api/twisted.enterprise.adbapi.ConnectionPool.html#__init__)

-For more information on using Synapse with Postgres, see [here](../../postgres.md).
+For more information on using Relapse with Postgres, see [here](../../postgres.md).

 Example SQLite configuration: